The Process of finding your Perfect Partner

-If you are thinking of becoming a Friend for Life, please ensure you have read all the rehoming information and our Terms and Conditions on the website before submitting an application.
+If you are thinking of finding your Perfect Partner, please ensure you have read all the rehoming information and our Terms and Conditions before submitting an application.

 The aim of the rehoming process is to ensure potential fosterers have fully considered all the implications and costs involved in rehoming an equine.
 It is also to enable us to match suitable equines to suitable homes.

-The applicant selected to progress to stage 3 is invited to Bransby Horses to meet the Rehoming Team and the chosen equine.
-This meeting will include a discussion of the Terms and Conditions to ensure that the applicant fully understands the commitment involved in the Friend for Life scheme.
+The applicant selected to progress to stage 4 is invited to Bransby Horses to meet the Rehoming Team and the chosen equine.
+This meeting will include a discussion of the Terms and Conditions to ensure that the applicant fully understands the commitment involved in the fostering scheme.

 Further appointments will be facilitated to help establish a relationship between the applicant and the chosen equine.
 This will include riding and/or handling sessions depending on the animal that has been applied for.
-Only when both the applicant and Bransby Horses’ rehoming team are confident that the pairing is right will the application proceed to stage 6.
-Stage 6
+Only when both the applicant and Bransby Horses’ Rehoming Team are confident that the pairing is right will the application proceed to stage 6.

-Before the horse, pony or donkey is moved to its new home a basic vetting will be carried out.
-Stage 7
+Before the horse, pony, donkey or mule is moved to its new home a basic health check will be carried out.

-The fosterer becomes part of Bransby Horses’ Friend for Life network and has access to support and advice whenever needed.
-Regular newsletters are sent to all our fosterers and the Rehoming Team undertakes twice yearly visits to ensure that all is well and both horse and human are enjoying each other’s company.
+The fosterer becomes part of Bransby Family Fosterers network and has access to support and advice whenever needed.
+Regular newsletters are sent to all our fosterers and the Rehoming Team undertakes twice yearly support visits to ensure that all is well and both horse and human are enjoying each other’s company.